Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 In order to measure the circuit at different points, @circuit-algorithm is executed with $k=1$ up to $k=9$, which results in 9 measurement points for this ciruit.
 The circuit corresponding to the first measurement step can be seen in @circuit-measurement-step-1.
 The entire circuit, corresponding to measurement step 9, is depicted in @circuit-measurement-step-9.
+All circuits for measurement steps in between are in the appendix (see @appendix).
-Measurements are performed by applying the Pauli Z operator on qubits $q_2$ and $q_3$ after each execution, see the end section of @circuit-algorithm.
+Measurements are performed by applying the Pauli Z operator on qubits $q_2$ and $q_3$ after each execution, see the last lines of @circuit-algorithm.
 Due to the wavefunction collapse, the circuit has to be regenerated, reexecuted, and measured for each measurement step $k$.
 Consequently, this approach does not employ repeated measurements as utilized in a quantum monitoring protocol or within the framework of Zeno quantum dynamics @gherardiniErgodicityRandomlyPerturbed2017 @fischerObservationQuantumZeno2001 @schaferExperimentalRealizationQuantum2014.
 For a single measurement step with $k=1$, all four qubits ($q_0$, $q_1$, $q_2$, and $q_3$) are each initialized in state $|0 angle.r$.